SebT/docker-mongo-local-replicaset/README.md

 #### REPLICA SET NAME
 You can customize the replica set name by providing `REPLICA_SET_NAME` environment variable. default name is: `rs0`

+#### HOSTNAME
+Don't forget to set the hostname in your docker compose config.
+The url you connect whith must match the container hostname.

+To connect from your computer (outside a container), don't forget to update `/etc/hosts` to redirect your mongo container hostname to your localhost

 ## Notes

 If you mount something into `/data/db1`, the container will not go through it's initialization process, but it will also assume that you have mounted all 3 volumes -- so mount all 3 or none.
 You can customize the username/password by providing `USERNAME`/`PASSWORD` environment variables (but you probably don't need to).